hwguyturnsw/STM32MP157A-DK1/build_scripts/readme.txt

 -motd_script.sh
     -This script is how I create the software version information.
 It parses the various versions of the ARM trusted firmware, Linux kernel, UBoot and others to put in the motd.
 Variables from this script go into motd_script.sh.When a build is processed this goes into the motd of the Linux filesystem and is shown to you at bootup.

--motd_new_script.sh
-    -Same as motd_script.sh but from the stm32_0.2_dev directory.
-Will be deprecated later as it will take place as motd_script.sh after v0.2.x is released.

 -post-build.sh
     -This script is how I modify files in the root filesystem before the system images are created.
 Currently this is under development and is not called by buildroot or any other script.